rajGSC/GeocodingToolsForPublicHealth/README.md

 Geocoding Tools for Public Health.
 -------

+* TODO check the geocode and revgeocode functions from package ggmap.

+* Background
 This was developed as a presentation to the NCEPH Public Health Surveillance short course in March 2012.

 It is currently just a reproducible research report, faithfully following the online tutorial [1,2] using google maps [3].